 Whew!
 That got real intense (for me, anyway)!
 Anyway…

-That’s the news here on VanHoveln Farm this chilly October morning.
-Find us on Facebook and Instagram for all the latest info, or if you’re in the Cedar Rapids-Iowa City corridor area, stop on in.
+Thanks for reading today.
+Don’t forget to follow us on Facebook or Insta for all the behind-the-scenes fun, and if you’re in the Cedar-Rapids #CRandIC area, stop on in.
 Bring a baggie of sunflower seeds, and you’ll make friends for life!